 There are clear procedures for dealing with prejudice-related bullying and incidents.
+Anti-bullying week is an annual event with assemblies and activities.

 The school annually returns a report on the number of racist incidents to the Local Authority.

 Surveys and focus groups show that most pupils feel safe from all kinds of bullying.